boostorg/redis/README.md

 communication with a Redis server by means of three member functions

-* `connection::async_run`: Starts read and write operations and remains suspended until the connection it is lost.
+* `connection::async_run`: Starts read and write operations and remains suspended until the connection is lost.
 * `connection::async_exec`: Executes commands.
 * `connection::async_receive`: Receives server-side pushes.

 In general, these operations will be running concurrently in user application, where, for example

-1. **Run**: One coroutine will call `async_run`, perhaps in a loop and with healthy checks.
+1. **Run**: One coroutine will call `async_run`, perhaps with other operations like healthy checks and in a loop to implement reconnection.
 2. **Execute**: Multiple coroutines will call `async_exec` independently and without coordination (e.g. queuing).
 3. **Receive**: One coroutine will loop on `async_receive` to receive